taishi-i/awesome-ChatGPT-repositories/README.md

  * [continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—a VS Code extension that brings the power of ChatGPT to your IDE
  * [GPT-Plugins](https://github.com/targed/gpt-plugins) - GPT-Plugins is a GitHub repository that serves as a comprehensive list of plugins, add-ons, and extensions for ChatGPT, as well as other language models that are compatible with the GPT architecture.
  * [web5-chatgpt-plugin](https://github.com/tbd54566975/web5-chatgpt-plugin) - A chatGPT plugin that adds web5 code assistance and knowledge to ChatGPT
+ * [chatgpt-plugin](https://github.com/e2b-dev/chatgpt-plugin) - Code interpreter on steroids for ChatGPT.
+Run any language, any terminal process, use filesystem freely.
+All with access to the internet.

 |Name|GitHub Stars|Language|License|